-Candystore Collective was a boutique in San Francisco which featured a 30 foot installation I designed & constructed of fencing post, an old bed frame, rope and random pieces of molding.
+Candystore Collective was a boutique in San Francisco which featured a 30 foot Spaceship Earth sculpture I designed & constructed of fencing post, an old bed frame, rope and random pieces of molding.

 Over the course of several years I continually designed graphics for 2k by Gingham, a Japanese T-shirt line.

-They invited me to create an installation in the lobby / entrance to their downtown San Francisco office space.
-The installation is approximately 40 feet long and 14 feet tall and is made of various woods, canvas and rope.
+They invited me to create a Spaceship Earth sculpture in the lobby / entrance to their downtown San Francisco office space.
+The piece is approximately 40 feet long and 14 feet tall and is made of various woods, canvas and rope.
 The installation is called “Cygnus X-1” which is a binary star, which turns out is really a star and a black hole.
 The installation is built around doorways which represent the black hole and the piece itself is the star.

 Juxtapoz Handmade is part of a series of books curated by Juxtapoz Magazine featuring a variety of artists, in this case, focusing on handmade work.
 The book was curated by Saelee Oh and is available for purchase here.

 Puma opened flag ship stores in North America featuring window installations I designed and installed.
 This installation is in Chicago, Illinois and is a permanent feature of the store.
 The piece was made from CNC machined wood of one of the several illustrations I made for them.